"I have done two art projects with Rob Lutes. He is an amazing Teaching Artist."

 When they asked songwriter Sammy Kahn which came first, lyrics or music, the legendary tunesmith who wrote 87 songs for Frank Sinatra answered "Neither.
 The phone call comes first."
 Kahn was a working writer who didn't understand the idea of writing for himself.
 His songwriting was assignment based.
 A task.

 In the history of songwriting, countless memorable songs were written this way, not from pure creativity or for personal expression, but rather with a specific purpose in mind.
-Songs for films; songs for musicals; songs for certain artists in certain styles and with specific subject matter; songs to serve a national function such as an anthem or march; or songs that tell an important historical story.
+Songs for films; songs for musicals; songs for certain artists in certain styles and with specific subject matter; songs to serve a national function such as anthems or marches; or songs that tell an important historical story.
 Using text prompts, we explore the idea of writing songs that fulfill these kinds of needs, and we experience the creativity that comes when songwriting is a task.

 Four Melodies, Four Moments - A Selective History of American Popular Music